tjacobs2802/471Project1/README.md

 ## Project Information
 ### Score File
- To display all of the individual parts of the Music Synthesizer, we made a feature piece: ***Dazed and Confused***.
+ To display all of the individual parts of the Music Synthesizer, we made a feature piece: ***Sleigh Ride***.
 Each note is paird with an instrument, and each instrument might be paired with an effect.
 Here is the xml for our piece.

 ```xml